 Summer is one of the best seasons for people who have asthma.
 World over, in the summer season doctors, report the least number of asthma cases.

 - In urban areas, air quality decreases due to pollution and dust.

-- When humidity rises, it couple with heat and can prove harmful for asthma patients.
+- When humidity rises, it couples with heat and can prove harmful for asthma patients.

 - Thunderstorms are frequent in summers, and they bring with them strong winds that activate fungal spores and pollen in the air.
 Spores and pollen are sure to shot asthma triggers.

 - Monsoons/ Autumn

 The endless rain in the monsoon season might inspire poets to sing paeans but the season is not conducive towards a person who has asthma.

-- The moisture from the rains provides perfect breeding grounds for fungal and mold spores.
-With no sun to disinfect the air, there is a spike in the asthma attacks.
+- The moisture from the rains provides perfect breeding grounds for fungal and mould spores.
+With no sun to disinfect the air, there is a spike in asthma attacks.

 Autumn is no better for asthmatics.

 - The dip in temperature is the primary reason for increased breathing problems.

 - The flu viruses are abundant in this season and while a common cold cannot make much of a difference to a regular person, to an asthmatic is can put life out of gear.
-Children catch these viruses from each other and bring home to their families.
+Children catch these viruses from each other and bring them home to their families.

 - Respiratory infections prove to be more severe in the case of asthmatics because they have poor lung health.
 They could even turn into pneumonia if left untreated.
 It is best to get yourself inoculated with a flu shot to be safe.